Have your say – Strata Commissions Review

 Strata properties come in a variety of forms, with apartments and townhouses the most common.
 But they also exist in commercial property, serviced apartments, retirement villages.

-If you buy into strata, not only own your property, but you also share the ownership of common property such as gardens, fencing, pools and elevators.
+If you buy into strata, you not only own your property, but you also share the ownership of common property such as gardens, fencing, pools and elevators.

 As an owner, you become a member of the owner’s corporation, which has responsibility for making key decisions on how your strata runs.
 There are also ongoing levies you must pay.